Vacancies

 Successful applicants at the first stage will be invited to complete a one-hour application task, and then invitations to interview will be sent out once these tasks have been reviewed.
 Interviews will be held in person, in the Earley and Woodley constituency.
 Below is a timeline of the process:

-• Application deadline: Thursday 20th November – 9AM
+• Application deadline: Thursday 9th April – 12:00 (midday)

-• Application task deadline: Tuesday 25th November – 11:00 AM
+• Application task deadline: Thursday 16th April – 12:00 (midday)

-• Ideal start date: Monday 5th January 2026 (or before if possible)
+• Ideal start date: Monday 13th July 2026

 We know that a standard process doesn’t work for everyone, and we want you to have the best opportunity to showcase your abilities.
 If you’d like us to make any adjustments – such as sharing interview questions in advance, providing a sign language interpreter, ensuring mobility access, or supporting the use of assistive technology – please email us at [email protected]k or call 0118 324 0847 to discuss.